gitkrishna15/OS-Lift-and-Shift/README.md

 The below process will help in guiding you any Operating system Workload to Oracle Public Cloud.

-If you have a Application/Server which is old/new and you find it uncomfortable/lengthy to shift it to cloud the traditional way, this process will help you image your OS and move to oracle cloud (IaaS) with everything in place as it is.
+If you have a Application/Server which is old/new and you find it uncomfortable/lengthy to shift it to cloud the traditional way, this process will help you image your Operating System and move to oracle cloud (IaaS) with everything in place as it is.

 Sucessfully Tested under below Environment: